SheenDullu/CSE515-MWDB-Group-6/ReadMe.md

 The System should be installed with Python 3.7.7.

 *To Run the System:*
-1. Open the folder Code in the command prompt
+1. Open the folder in the command prompt
 2. Create virtual environment folder: python -m venv venv
 3. Activate the virtual environment: venv\Scripts\activate
 4. Install all the packages required: pip install -r requirements.txt